Semester: Autumn and Spring

 Cognitive and transferable skills:

-You can start to thinking about your dissertation now and you may already have some ideas to work with.
-To generate some ideas consider the modules you have enjoyed already – as they are likely to form the base of the academic literature review.
-You might want to consider doing a dissertation on a topic that is of personal interest to you (e.g. connected with a business idea or hobby) or related to some employment you have been undertaking while at university – remember this might be a good opportunity to get hold of ‘real life’ data.
+You can start to think about your dissertation now and you may already have some ideas to work with.
+To generate some ideas consider the moduels you have enjoyed already - as they are likely to form the base of the academic literature review.
+You might want to consider doing a dissertation on a topic that is of personal interest to you (e.g. connected with a business idea or hobby) or related to some employment you have been undertaking while at University - remember this might be a good opportunity to get hold of 'real life' data.

 There are a number of books available which provide advice and guidance on doing research, and you are encouraged to take responsibility for your own self-managed learning by exploring the topics covered in the lectures and seminars further and using the resources available to you (library texts, journals, podcasts, Internet).